 Diabetic amyotrophy is thought to be caused by an abnormality of the immune system, which damages the tiny blood vessels which supply the nerves to the legs.
 This process is called microvasculitis.
-Its occurrence does not seem to be related to the duration or severity of the associated diabetes.
-However, it occurs only very rarely in patients without diabetes.
+The likelihood of getting it does not seem to be related to how long you have diabetes, or how severely you are affected.
+However, it occurs only very rarely if you don't have diabetes.
 It is therefore thought that although having raised blood sugar does not directly damage the nerves, it may contribute in some way to the process of damage.

 How common is diabetic amyotrophy?

 The condition affects around 1 in 100 people with type 2 diabetes and around 3 in 1,000 people with type 1 diabetes.
 This is uncommon by comparison to peripheral neuropathy, which 50% of people with diabetes experience to some degree.

 You are more likely to develop diabetic amyotrophy if you are over 50, although younger patients can be affected.
 The condition can itself be the first sign that you have diabetes.

 If your doctor suspects that you have this condition, it is likely that they will refer you to a neurologist or diabetes specialist for further tests.

 The doctor will examine you, looking for muscle weakness and wasting and for changes in your leg reflexes.
 He or she will check the sensation in your legs.
 If you also have peripheral neuropathy then this may be markedly reduced, although in pure diabetic amyotrophy it is often unchanged.